Written by Editorial Team

 A multiple or twin pregnancy comes with some major complications.
 Some of them affect babies, while others may not be good for the mother’s health.
 Following are 10 potential complications with twin or multiple pregnancies.

-The twins almost always don’t have an opportunity to achieve normal, healthy weight before they’re born.
-While a normal single baby weighs more or less 3.5 kg during birth, the normal twin (even if born termly) weighs 2.5 kg or below.
-Babies conceived at under 2.5 kg are considered to have a low conception weight.
+The twins almost always don’t have an opportunity to achieve a normal, healthy weight before they’re born.
+While a normal single baby weighs around 3.5 kg at birth, a normal twin (even if born at term) weighs around 2.5 kg or less.
+Babies born weighing less than 2.5 kg are considered to have a low conception weight.

-Babies with low conception weights are prone to have health issues in spite of a termly birth.
-Low-birth-weight babies usually find difficulty breathing on their own.
+Babies with low conception weights are prone to have health issues in spite of a term birth.
+Low-birth-weight babies usually have difficulty breathing on their own.
 They may be incapable of fighting infections.
 All these factors affect the baby or babies badly

 Though you will be monitored closely, and many women are able to keep their sugar levels controlled by diet and exercise, yet some may need to take insulin shots or pills as well

-Chances of premature delivery are higher with a twin pregnancy.
-The average rate for twin delivery is within 36 weeks.
-The number of babies a woman carries, the higher are the chances of premature delivery.
+The chances of premature delivery are higher with a twin pregnancy.
+The average rate for twin deliveries is within 36 weeks.
+The more babies a woman carries, the higher her chances of premature delivery.
 Premature delivery takes place as a result of preterm labor.
 Preterm labor happens when a pregnant woman experiences labor earlier than the normal gestation period, prior to 39 weeks.

 Many women with multiple pregnancies experience it, but if it is addressed timely by a doctor, the situation can be controlled.
 Premature babies may have certain health problems, but thanks to advanced technologies, these days, they survive well and live a healthy life.

 If you are pregnant with twins, it is better to prepare for preterm delivery mentally, and the possibility of your preterm baby spending some time in NICU (Neonatal Intensive Care Unit).